-In addition, Chapter 5, Surface Water Resources, Section 5.4.1.2, Summary of Water Supply Delivery Results, and Tables 5-30 and 5-31 describe the modeled water deliveries and supplies.
+In addition, Chapter 5, Surface Water Resources, in the Summary of Water Supply Delivery Results section and tables titled Simulated Sites Water Supply Deliveries and Simulated CVP and SWP Water Supply Deliveries: No Project Alternative (TAF) and Alternatives 1, 2, and 3 Minus No Project (TAF) describes the modeled water deliveries and supplies.
 For information regarding how the baseline existing conditions are represented in the modeling, please see Master Response 3, Hydrology and Hydrologic Modeling.

-The 2020 CEQA environmental baseline, No Project Alternative, and No Action Alternative all reflect the same range of historical hydrologic conditions; current physical conditions; current regulatory operating conditions of the CVP and the SWP; the water rights orders and decisions and water quality criteria from the State Water Board; current municipal, environmental, and agricultural water uses; current land uses; and relevant current laws, regulations, plans, and policies.
-As a result, the 2020 CEQA environmental baseline, No Project Alternative, and No Action Alternative all represent the same existing conditions for the purpose of determining the impact of the Project.
+The 2020 environmental baseline, No Project Alternative, and No Action Alternative all reflect the same range of historical hydrologic conditions; current physical conditions; current regulatory operating conditions of the CVP and the SWP; the water rights orders and decisions and water quality criteria from the State Water Board; current municipal, environmental, and agricultural water uses; current land uses; and relevant current laws, regulations, plans, and policies.
+As a result, the 2020 environmental baseline, No Project Alternative, and No Action Alternative all represent the same existing conditions for the purpose of determining the impact of the Project.
 Climate change is not included in the No Project Alternative, as described in the following section.

-For the sake of clarity and conciseness, "No Project Alternative" is used to represent the No Project Alternative/No Action Alternative and 2020 CEQA environmental baseline in the Final EIR/EIS.
+For the sake of clarity and conciseness, "No Project Alternative" is used to represent the No Project Alternative/No Action Alternative and 2020 environmental baseline in the Final EIR/EIS.
 There may be instances where the "No Action Alternative" or "NAA" may have been retained but do not indicate any difference in the conditions represented.